What Are Kidney Stones?

 Types of Kidney Stones

-Not all kidney stones are made up of the same crystals.
-The different types of kidney stones include:
+all kidney stones are made up of the same crystals.
+The different types of

-Calcium stones are the most common.
-They can be made of calcium oxalate (most common), phosphate, or maleate.
-Vitamin C and spinach contain oxalate.
-Calcium-based kidney stones are most commonly seen in young men between the ages of 20 and 30.
+stones are the most common.
+They can be made of calcium oxalate (most common),

-Cystine stones are rare.
-They occur in both men and women who have the genetic disorder cystinuria.
+stones are rare.
+They occur in both men and women who have the genetic disorder

 Risk Factors for Kidney Stones

 greatest risk factor for kidney stones is making less than one liter of urine

 per day.
 This is why kidney stones are common in premature infants who have